 Shea butter contains Vitamins A and D which have antioxidant properties and help in cell regeneration and cell growth.
 Triterpenes acid is also good for hair and skin.

-Triterpenes are present in Shea butter and helps with collagen production.
+Triterpenes are present in Shea butter and help with collagen production.

 This makes the skin look plumper and also helps reduce fine lines and wrinkles.